Troubleshooting

 • wrong USB channels;

-• the Helix did not switch as expected;
+• the processor did not switch as expected;

-• the reference DI did not reach the Helix;
+• the reference DI did not reach the processor;

 • the measured audio was too short for the analysis window;